 The Official Bio:

-(for the less official please scroll down this page)
+(for a narative version, please scroll down this page)

 Moshe Cohen, performing artist and sacred mischief maker, is an internationally renowned teacher, an early pioneer of the Clowns Without Borders movement, and co-founder of the Zen Order of Disorder (OD).
 He has performed his Mr. YooWho widely in theaters and festival around the world (all told, in over 50 countries.)
-Currently, he offers clown trainings to performers and tools of levity and lightfulness for the everyday and workplace environments.
-He teaches in clown and theater schools, spiritual and zen centers as well as with organizations of all stripes.
+Currently, he splits his time between teaching, medical cl0wning and the stage.
+He offers clown trainings to performers and tools of levity and lightfulness for the everyday and workplace environments.
+He teaches in clown and theater schools, spiritual and zen centers.
+He also offers lightfulness trainings in the workplace, and in educational institutions.